Pavel-research/raml-specs-separated/libraries.md

 |Name | Description |
 |:--------|:------------|
-| properties describing declaration of the entities (with respect to the target specification languages) | The definition of each node is the same as that of the corresponding node at the root of a RAML document.
+| properties describing declaration of the entities (with respect to the target specification languages) | The definition of each node .
 Also any annotation like nodes are allowed.
 | usage | Describes the content or purpose of a specific library.
 The value is a string and MAY be formatted using [markdown](#markdown).

 The following example shows a simple library as a standalone, reusable RAML specification fragment document.